 The Mu2e detector is a particle physics detector embedded in a series of superconducting magnets.
-The magnets are designed to create a low-energy muon beam that can be stopped in the thin aluminum stopping target and to provide a constant magnetic field in the detector region that allows the momentum of the conversion electrons to be accurately determined.
+The magnets are designed to create a low-energy muon beam that can be stopped in a thin aluminum stopping target and to provide a constant magnetic field in the detector region that allows the momentum of the conversion electrons to be accurately determined.
 (Credit: symmetry magazine)

 In recent years, particle physicists have increasingly turned their attention to finding physics beyond the Standard Model, the current description of the building blocks of matter and how they interact.